Mobile games are now phenomenally popular and gaming apps are the number one category in Apple’s App Store by revenue, engagement, and availability.

 Other factors such as the number of downloads, ratings and reviews, also affect search results but these can be nurtured by over time by continuing to engage with users on social media, forums and using feedback to optimize game development.
 A happy user will ultimately want to leave a good review.

-Developers with localised versions of mobile games are encouraged to partner with local companies to gain the right insights into new audiences.
+Developers with localized versions of mobile games are encouraged to partner with local companies to gain the right insights into new audiences.

 A partnership with companies like China’s Tencent will not only help with discoverability in China’s most popular app store (Google Play Store only ranks #8) but can also have a vast impact on a games social media presence and engagement with Chinese users on reviews and feedback forms.